influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

 but, depending on your schema and workload, customizing the partitioning strategy can improve query performance.

-Use the `--template-tag` and `--template-time` flags define partition template parts used to generate partition keys for the database.
+Use the `--template-tag` and `--template-timeformat` flags define partition template parts used to generate partition keys for the database.
 For more information, see [Manage data partitioning](/influxdb/cloud-dedicated/admin/custom-partitions/).